-Serological test for antigens to adult heartworms (antigen test, ELISA or SNAP test).
+Serological test for antigens to adult heartworms (antigen test, ELISA, or SNAP test).
 This test is performed on a blood sample.

 The previous drug used to treat heartworms contained high levels of arsenic and caused toxic side effects.
-Today, a new drug is available that causes fewer side effects, allowing for successful treatment of more than 95% of infected dogs.
+Today, a new drug is available that causes fewer side effects, allowing for the successful treatment of more than 95% of infected dogs.

 Dogs with prolonged heartworms have suffered substantial damage to the heart, lungs, blood vessels, kidneys, and liver.
 Some cases will be so advanced that it is safer to treat the organ damage rather than risk treatment to kill the heartworms.